bash-bastion/bash-args/README.md

 ### Details

-CURRENT STATUS: BETA with missing features
+CURRENT STATUS: IN DEVELOPMENT

+- TODO: make help menu prettier
 - TODO: support arguments
 - TODO: die with line, but only show line with debug mode
-- environment variables?
+- TODO: environment variables?
-- ensure it works with set -e and set -u
+- TODO: ensure it works with set -e and set -u